About our Program

 participate in this unique program that provides real-world policy experience in

 animal health and food safety issues.
 The program is aimed at early career

 professionals such as graduate students in research or professional programs,

 and early career professionals in public or private practice animal health.

 This is a joint educational effort of the School of Veterinary Medicine, MPVM

-program, and Wildlife Health Center (University of California Davis), Global
+program, and One Health Institute (University of California Davis), Global

 Initiative for Food Systems Leadership and the Center for Animal Health and Food

-Health and College of Veterinary Medicine (Washington State University).
+Health Program (Mississippi State), and the College of Veterinary Medicine

 For more information about these programs contact Bill Sischo (firstname.lastname@example.org)